Sri Lanka surf

 Consider staying here and traveling to Hiri for your surf, or come as a total beginner and learn on Kudawella Beach.
 It’s very pretty.

-Hiriketiya
+Hiriketiya Beach

-We went in 2018, again in 2022, and finally in 2023.
-The change has been breakneck.
+I went in 2018, again in 2022, and finally in 2023.
+The change I’ve watched over that time has been breakneck.

 Where once there were just beach shacks there are now hipster coffee spots selling flat whites.
 Empty plots of palms are now lux hotels.

 We’re not saying all this in a bad way.
 We still love Hiri but it’s not the barefoot escape it used to be is all.
-What it’s fantastic for is learning to surf, especially thanks to the Salty Pelican school that sits in the backstreets and the beginner friendly beach break.

 Dickwella